ethankruse/tess_fullsky/README.md

 # TESS Full Sky Mosaic
-This repo contains the code used to create a full-sky mosaic of NASA's TESS full frame image data, like the gif shown below.
+This repository contains the code used to create a full-sky mosaic of NASA TESS's full frame image data, like the gif shown below.
 Included in this is corner glow modeling to remove the increased background light observed in the corners of the cameras and produce  an image with a more uniform background everywhere.